Doc-Scripter/Toy-programming-language/documentation/lexer.md

 ```go
 func newToken(tokenType token.tokenType, ch byte) token.Token
 ```
-A helper function that constructs and returns a `Thoken` struct given the token type and its literal character value.
+A helper function that constructs and returns a `Token` struct given the token type and its literal character value.

 #### Example Usage:
 ```go